CRK Collar Strategy

 CRK (Comstock Resources, Inc.), in the Energy sector, (Oil & Gas Exploration & Production industry), listed on NYSE.

-Comstock Resources, Inc., an independent energy company, engages in the acquisition, exploration, development, and production of oil and natural gas primarily in North Louisiana and East Texas, the United States.
-As of December 31, 2021, the company had 6.1 trillion cubic feet of the natural gas equivalent of proved reserves.
-It also owns interests in 2,557 producing oil and natural gas wells.
+Comstock Resources, Inc., an independent energy company, engages in the acquisition, exploration, development, and production of natural gas and oil properties in the United States.
+Its assets covering an area of approximately 1,069,991 acres are located in the Haynesville and Bossier shales located in North Louisiana and East Texas.
 The company was incorporated in 1919 and is headquartered in Frisco, Texas.

-A beta of 0.22 indicates CRK has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
-The trailing P/E of 6.49 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+A beta of 0.10 indicates CRK has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
+The trailing P/E of 7.55 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+CRK pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a collar on CRK?